Assam Career : CIT Kokrajhar Recruitment 2024

-Applications are invited for recruitment of various technical positions or career in CIT Kokrajhar Assam.
+Applications are invited for recruitment of various project based positions or career in CIT Kokrajhar Assam.

-Central Institute of Technology (CIT) Kokrajhar Assam is inviting applications from eligible candidates for recruitment to the post or career of One Project Assistant and One Project Intern in the project entitled “Modelling and Visualising Bodo Tourism and Marketing Bodo Souvenirs with Fintech Based Solutions Using AR and VR Technology in the Bodoland Territorial Region (BTR).”
-Central Institute of Technology Kokrajhar (CITK) is in Kokrajhar District of Bodoland Territorial Region (BTR) in Assam.
-CIT came into being for the basic objective of fulfilling the aspirations of the Bodo People relating to their cultural identity, language, education and overall economic development of the region and to impart Bodo youths with requisite technological and vocational training to produce the required manpower to give the impetus to economic growth of this area and to integrate the Bodo People into the mainstream of Technical and Vocational Education.
+Central Institute of Technology (CIT) Kokrajhar Assam is inviting applications from eligible candidates for recruitment to the post or career of Junior Research Fellow (JRF) in a SERB sponsored project entitled “Design and Fabrication of Photovoltaic/Thermal Hybrid Solar Tunnel Dryer for Value Addition to Underutilized Agro Produce of NER-India.”
+The initial appointment will be given for one year and is extendable based on performance till the project completion.
+Central Institute of Technology (CIT), Kokrajhar is in Kokrajhar District of Bodoland Territorial Council (BTC) in Assam.
+CIT came into being for the basic objective of fulfilling the aspirations of the Bodo People relating to their cultural identity, language, education.
+It also aims for overall economic development of the region.
+This institute also looks to impart Bodo youths with requisite technological and vocational training to produce the required manpower.
+CIT also likes to give the impetus to economic growth of this area and to integrate the Bodo People into the mainstream of Technical and Vocational Education.
 It is a Centrally Funded Institute under the Ministry of Human Resource Development, Government of India.
-The institute came into being on the 19th of December 2006.
-It impart Technical and Vocational Education such as Information Technology, Bio-Technology, Food Processing, Rural Industries, Business Management, etc.

 No. of posts : 1